-The proposed scope of work is to demolish the existing school, aside from the school hall and provide 61 new build dwellings.
+The proposed scope of work is to demolish the existing school and provide 61 new build dwellings.
 These dwellings will be a mixture of apartments and houses spread across a number of blocks, the homes would be eco-friendly, energy efficient with reduced running costs to address the issue of fuel poverty and help towards climate change targets.
 The school’s existing hall will be retained as an amenity space.

 Principles of energy conservation were considered right from the start of the design process.
 This meant that the massing of the dwellings could be influenced to minimise the exposed surface area of external walls and roofs.

 The dwellings will be fully electric, with no gas connection meaning they can operate without the use of fossil fuel.
 Heating to the larger homes will be delivered using air source heat pumps, for smaller dwellings the heat loss will be reduced to the point where direct electric heating can be operated with suitably low running costs.